OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/deploying.md

 You can follow the same steps to deploy your project to mainnet or other test networks by simply replacing `local` with the network name from your `truffle-config.js` file.
 This is further explained in [Deploying to mainnet](mainnet).

 Let's continue exploring all the features that ZeppelinOS has to offer!
 The initial version of your project exists in the blockchain.
 In the next tutorial you'll learn how to create an upgradeable instance for the logic contract.

+> **Note:** To continue with the next tutorial, keep the console window with `ganache-cli` running, or you will lose your original deployment.

 Next: [Upgrading your project](https://docs.zeppelinos.org/docs/upgrading.html)